top of page

 I have also had the good fortune of referring many of my clients and students to Brooke.
 I never heard a complaint from any of them and almost always heard amazing comments both about Brooke and from the results of the treatments.

-As a practitioner who refers clients to other professionals, the value of having someone that you know and trust completely to refer clients too cannot be understated.
+As a practitioner who refers clients to other professionals, the value of having someone that you know and trust completely to refer clients to cannot be understated.
 The work we do is all about trust and having Brooke on my team was a guarantee that that trust would never be broken.

 I can’t imagine anyone I would recommend more highly than Brooke.